 Finally, good circulation is essential for maintaining the temperature of your water.
 Even without a heating system, the sun’s energy will warm the surface water of your pool.

-Without adequate circulation, the colder water on the bottom might never mix with the warmer air on top, leading to swimmers being uncomfortable.
-And if you have a heat pump, solar, propane, or gas heater, you want to ensure that the money you’re spending heats all of the water, not just some of it (for more on heaters, read my guides on the best pool heaters and best solar pool heaters).
+Without adequate circulation, the colder water on the bottom might never mix with the warmer air on top, making swimmers uncomfortable.
+Furthermore, if you have installed a pool heating system, you want to ensure that it heats all of the water and not just some of it (for more on heaters, read my guides on the best pool heaters and best solar pool heaters).

 Different Types of Pool Flow Meters

-Flow meters also come in three different varieties: analog, digital, or inline/integrated.
+Flow meters come in three different varieties: analog, digital, or inline/integrated.

-If you have a huge pool, you may have pipes of a larger diameter.
+If you have a huge pool, you may have larger diameter pipes.
 Still, even a 4″ flow meter isn’t much more expensive.
-Most DIYers can install one pretty easily.
+Most DIYers can install one pretty quickly.

 Digital flow meters operate similarly to an analog model.
 They tend to be much more accurate than their analog counterparts, and they aren’t that much more expensive.
-But, they are sort of rare for consumer applications.
-Blue-White also makes good digital flow meters.
+Blue-White makes good digital flow meters.

-They also require power, so you will need electrical access, and some will need to be hardwired into your system, especially if they interact with your chemical feeders.
+They require power, so you will need electrical access.
+Some units will need to be hardwired into your system, especially if they interact with your chemical feeders.

 Inline or Integrated

-Integrated or inline flow meters are actually a section of pipe with a flow meter installed inside of it.
-A typical model features an inlet and outlet with bulb-shaped housing in between them.
+Inline or integrated flow meters are a section of a pipe with a flow meter installed inside it.
+A typical model features an inlet and outlet with bulb-shaped housing in between.

-You chop out a section of pipe and install this flow meter in the gap using PVC glue and perhaps some new PVC pipe.
-The flow meter gauge will tell you the flow rate of the water traveling through the flow meter.
+If needed, chop out a section of pipe and install this flow meter in the gap using PVC glue and some new PVC pipe.
+The flow meter gauge will tell you the flow rate of the water traveling through it.

 How to Read a Pool Flow Meter

-Reading a pool flow meter is usually just a matter of glancing at the gauge or display.
-Some very high-end systems might have a remote display that you can remote from a panel inside your home or even on your smartphone or computer.
-But those are still pretty rare.
+Reading a pool flow meter is usually just glancing at the gauge or display.
+Some very rare high-end systems might have a remote display that you can access from a panel inside your home or even on your smartphone or computer.

-The much more common inline or analog models have a simple gauge with an indicator bar that shows the flow rate of your water, usually in gallons per minute.
-Most swimming pools should be in the thirty to forty-five GPM range, but it varies by design.
+The much more common inline or analog models have a simple gauge with an indicator bar that shows your water flow rate, usually in gallons per minute (GPM).

 How to Install a Pool Flow Meter